 Feel amazing with a delicious healthy breakfast boost

+Let’s get right down to just exactly how to feel amazing with a delicious healthy breakfast boost!
 The wisdom of Asian medicine is used to create a delicious healthy breakfast that boosts metabolism and soothes digestion.
 It’s easy to make and cooks while you sleep so you wake up to an amazing breakfast ready and waiting.

-Water Metabolism for healthy balance
+Water Metabolism for a healthy balance

 Whole grains are excellent at resolving what we call “dampness.”
 Warm foods are a good way to keep this dampness from originating in the first place.
 You really don’t want this dampness because it makes you feel uncomfortable.
 It makes you feel sluggish, and it makes you feel tired.